Many people love a cute photo or video of a dog and some marketing ‘strategies’ are doing their best to make use of that.

 Destroying your Google rankings

-If someone clicks on your cute dog picture, heads to your site, and finds that this is NOT what they expected, they’ll leave your site immediately.
+If someone clicks on your cute dog picture, heads to your site, and finds that this is NOT what they expected, they’ll leave immediately.
 Multiply that many times over and your million monthly hits are suddenly doing a LOT of damage to your Google listing.
 You’re basically indicating to the search engine that your site is rubbish.

 What to do instead